History of Tufts University: Continued expansion (1904–1945)

 In 1905, President Capen died.
 A committee of 7 Trustees appointed the Chairman of the Executive Committee Frederick W. Hamilton as acting president.
 Under Capen, the library collection which had been distributed between College (Ballou) Hall and Middle (Packard) Hall was given its own building.
 A gift from Andrew Carnegie, gave Tufts a new library at a cost of $100,000.
 The building was designed by the New York firm of Whitfield & King and is one of the firms best known works.
 The edifice was centrally located on top of the hill, with red brick walls, stone steps and elaborate marble columns and ornamentation in the neo-classical style.
 The stack area was designed for 200,000 books however shelving was not completed until 1938.
 The cost of equipping the library cost over $11,000.
 Mrs. Carnegie decided that rather than having the library share Carnegie name, the building would be a memorial to Rev. Charles H. Eaton who had presided over her wedding.

-The Jackson College for Women was fully established in 1910 as a coordinate college adjacent to the Tufts campus.
-In 1980 it was integrated with the College of Liberal Arts but is still recognized in the formal name of the undergraduate arts and sciences division, the "College of Liberal Arts and Jackson College."
+The Jackson College for Women was fully established in 1910 as a coordinate college on the Tufts campus.
+In 1980 it was integrated with the College of Liberal Arts but was still recognized in the formal name of the undergraduate arts and sciences division, the College of Liberal Arts and Jackson College.
 Undergraduate women in arts and sciences continued to receive their diplomas from Jackson College until 2002.

+Forrester Blanchard Washington became the first known Black graduate of the University in 1909.
+Jesse Gideon Garnett became the first Black woman to earn a medical degree from the School of Dental Medicine.